 I had to plan things in my head.
-First and foremost, was the need to stay close to the group, never let them out of sight and be punctual.
-Then to conserve the cash till I was sent some by my son, make some friends and make the most of this trip.
-I was in a bad situation but I couldn’t let that stop me from enjoying.
+First and foremost, was the need to stay close to the group, never let them out of sight, and be punctual.
+Then to conserve the cash till I was sent some by my son, make some friends, and make the most of this trip.
+I was in a bad situation but I couldn’t let that stop me from enjoying myself.
 We had spent a lot on this trip, from our life savings and I wasn’t going to let it go waste.

-I have no pictures because the camera was left behind and I didn’t have a smart phone at the time.
+I have no pictures because the camera was left behind and I didn’t have a smartphone at the time.
 I didn’t have anyone to take my pictures as well!
-I had finally fulfilled my life’s desire of a Europe trip and it was not as I had perceived it.
+I had finally fulfilled my life’s desire for a Europe trip and it was not as I had perceived it.
 I decided to make another trip with my husband to make it a memorable one.